Ytang520/HuaTang.github.io/_pages/about.md

 ---

-I'm a third-year undergraduate student from [Industrial Engineering](https://ieem.sjtu.edu.cn/), [Shanghai Jiao Tong University (SJTU)](https://me.sjtu.edu.cn/).
-I am broadly interested in Trustworthy AI and machine learning, with specific focus on algorithm fairness with data-centric methods and the application of machine learning in quantitative trading.
+I'm a third-year undergraduate student from [Shanghai Jiao Tong University (SJTU)](https://me.sjtu.edu.cn/), majoring in Industrial Engineering(IE) and minoring in Mathematics and Applied Mathematics.
+I am broadly interested in Trustworthy AI and machine learning, with a specific focus on algorithm fairness with data-centric methods and the application of machine learning in quantitative trading.

 My CV and transcript can be downloaded through this link [CV](files/CV .pdf) and [Transcript](files/Transcript.pdf).